+86 1510-529-7925 [email protected]

 The last four images were all shot at 600mm with a shutter speed of 1/320.
 You cannot ask for anything else from your lens.
 The auto-focus on the lens is quiet though, so if you need to shoot in a quiet environment, then this lens will work great for you.

-So is this the perfect lens, I would have to say no. For the price, this lens is fantastic.
+So, is this the perfect lens?
+I would have to say no. For the price, this lens is fantastic.
 It is a beast.
-The performance is incredible and I have no regrets buying this lens.
+The performance is incredible, and I have no regrets buying this lens.
 I wish the lens had a little more metal in its construction, but that would just make me feel a little better.
-The biggest disappointment for me with this lens is weather sealing.
-The lens is water resistant but it is not weather sealed and I would not recommend using this lens in heavy rain.
-The lens barrel is rather large and I have a sneaking suspicion that water could get into the lens if it is raining hard.
-If Tamron had made this lens weather resistant, then this would have been a perfect lens for me as I could shoot in the rain with it, but as it stands right now if it starts to rain heavily, I put this lens away.
+The biggest disappointment for me with this lens is the weather sealing.
+The lens is water-resistant, but it is not weather-sealed, and I would not recommend using this lens in heavy rain.
+The lens barrel is rather large, and I have a sneaking suspicion that water could get into the lens if it is raining hard.
+If Tamron had made this lens weather-sealed, then this would have been a perfect lens for me as I could shoot in the rain with it, but as it stands right now if it starts to rain heavily, I put this lens away.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review